-- a) If you are present at a meeting of the Council, the Executive, or any committee, sub-committee, joint committee or joint sub-committee of the authority, and you have a disclosable pecuniary interest in any matter to be considered or being considered at the meeting: - You must not participate in any discussion of the matter at the meeting. - You must not participate in any vote taken on the matter at the meeting. - If the interest is not already registered, you must disclose the interest to the meeting. - If the interest is not registered and is not the subject of a pending notification, you must notify the Monitoring Officer of the interest within 28 days.
+- a) If you are present at a meeting of the Council, the Executive, or any committee, sub-committee, joint committee or joint sub-committee of the authority, and you have a disclosable pecuniary interest in any matter to be considered or being considered at the meeting: - You must not participate in any discussion of the matter at the meeting. - You must not participate in any vote taken on the matter at the meeting.

+- If the interest is not already registered, you must disclose the interest to the meeting. - If the interest is not registered and is not the subject of a pending notification, you must notify the Monitoring Officer of the interest within 28 days.

-In addition, the Council Procedure Rules require you to leave the room where the meeting is held while any discussion or voting takes place.
+In addition, as stated in Council Procedure Rule 20, you should leave the room where the meeting is held while any discussion or voting takes place, except when it applies to Strategic Plan Progress Reports at Full Council due to the various subject matters involved in the reports.